michael-sumner/go-make-things/content/articles/2021/2021-03-24-adding-elements-to-the-beginning-of-a-group-with-vanilla-js.md

 You want to create a new list item, and add to the beginning of the list.

-Instead of targeting the first list item and using the `Element.before()` method, you can use the `ParentNode.append()` method to add it to the beginning of the list.
+Instead of targeting the first list item and using the `Element.before()` method, you can use the `ParentNode.prepend()` method to add it to the beginning of the list.

 ```js
 // Create a new element